Israeli army chief to visit Morocco next week | www.lokmattimes.com

 Israeli army chief to visit Morocco next week

-Jerusalem, July 17 The Israeli Army chief Aviv Kochavi will visit Morocco next week, an Israel Defence Forces (IDF) spokesperson told Xinhua news agency.
+The Israeli army chief Aviv Kochavi will visit Morocco next week, an Israel Defense Forces (IDF) spokesperson told Xinhua on Saturday.

-The IDF spokesperson on Saturday did not provide further details about the upcoming visit by Kochavi, Xinhua news agency reported.
+The IDF spokesperson did not provide further details about the upcoming visit by Kochavi.

-Israel and Morocco normalised their relations in December 2020, before they signed a Memorandum of Understanding (MoU) on military cooperation.
+Israel and Morocco normalized their relations in December 2020, before they signed a Memorandum of Understanding (MoU) on military cooperation.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app